The Campaign Trail: A Summer Training Series on How to Run for Office & Govern Effectively

 July 28, 2025

-In this session, you’ll learn how to develop your campaign plan, build your team, fundraise, get out the vote (GOTV), and other helpful tips for running an effective campaign.
+Developing your campaign plan, building your team, fundraising, get out the vote (GOTV), and other helpful tips for running an effective campaign.

 Effective Governance